slinderman/pypolyagamma/README.md

     cd pypolyagamma
     pip install -e .

+To check if it worked, run:

+    python test/sample_pg.py

+You should see something like:

 Under the hood, the intaller will download [GSL](https://www.gnu.org/software/gsl/), untar it, and place it in `deps/gsl`.
 It will then configure GSL and